decalage2/oletools/README.md

 To use python-oletools from the command line as analysis tools, you may simply [download the zip archive](https://bitbucket.org/decalage/oletools/downloads) and extract the files in the directory of your choice.

+To get the latest development version, click on "Download repository" on the [downloads page](https://bitbucket.org/decalage/oletools/downloads), or use mercurial to clone the repository.

 If you plan to use python-oletools with other Python applications or your own scripts, then the simplest solution is to use "**pip install oletools**" or "**easy_install oletools**" to download and install in one go.
 Otherwise you may